inoxlang/inox/docs/builtins.md

 ```
 ### http.Server

-The http.Server function creates a listening HTTP server with a given with a given address & handler.
+The http.Server function creates a listening HTTPS server with a given with a given address & handler.
 The address should be a HTTPS host such as `https://localhost:8080` or `https://0.0.0.0:8080`.
 The handler can be an function or a Mapping that routes requests.
 When you send a request to a server listening on localhost add the --insecure flag to ignore certificate errors.
 When using filesystem routing modules are reloaded each time files are changed in /routes/.
 Also for each page render a nonce is added to the `script-src-elem` CSP directive and to all `<script>` elements in the page's HTML.

 **examples**